icodebytito/Mijn-Boodschappen/Privacy-Policy.md

 Personal Data

 We do not collect any personal data from users of our Service.
-All data you enter into the Mijn Boodschappen app is stored locally on your device and is not transmitted to our servers or any third parties.
+All data you enter into the Mijn Boodschappen app is stored locally on your device using Realm and is not transmitted to our servers or any third parties.

 Usage Data